samhuk/ts-npm-ui-package-template/README.md

 A starter for creating a generic (no web framework) ui component in typescript, with a hot-reloading demo site.

+## Setup

+Throughout the starter, the component is called `MyComponent` as a placeholder.
+Execute `setup.sh` (e.g. `sh setup.sh`) to replace all occurances of `MyComponent` (and `my-component` in some places) with your desired component name.

 ## Usage

 `npm i`

-To start the component demo app:
+To start the component demo app: `npm start`

-`npm start`

-Edit a file within src/component to observe hot-reloading.
+Edit a file within `src/component` to observe hot-reloading.

 ### TS
 The typescript for the component should go into `src/component`